Krictic/ShaRPG/README.md

 3. Basic combat system.
 4. Simple looting system (to be improved later)
 5. Inventory system.
-6. Merchants and using gold.
+6. Merchants and using Gold.
 7. Basic items and equipments.
 8. Basic item and equipment looting.
 9. Complex diablo-like items.